Artisan Market & Community Picnic

 With the Wilson Museum’s Artisan Market, we are excited to promote and support today’s fine artisans and craftspeople on and around the Blue Hill Peninsula and beyond, inspired by our history and our mission.
 Bringing together a commitment to fostering community and nurturing curiosity, this event will offer learning opportunities that build on our long-standing Hands-On History Days while growing the local economy by supporting artisans, offering local access to these creative makers, and bringing visitors to Castine and the wider Blue Hill Peninsula.

-The Artisan Market will join our annual Community Picnic, for the first time featuring local food trucks, along with the always-popular fresh baked bread from our outdoor bake oven.
+The Artisan Market joins our annual Community Picnic, for the first time featuring local food trucks, along with the always-popular fresh baked bread from our outdoor bake oven.
 Bring a picnic blanket or your favorite camp chair and enjoy our beautiful view of Castine Harbor and Penobscot Bay while supporting our local artisans!

-Meet our 2024 Artisans
+Meet our 2025 Artisans

 Anita Kolish, Zodi Brooms